It is an in vitro type of antigen-antibody interaction.

-Competitive binding or competitive displacement reaction:
+Competitive binding or competitive displacement reaction

-Measurement of radio emission:
+Measurement of radio emission

 The target antigen is labeled radioactively and bound to its specific antibodies (a limited and known amount of the specific antibody has to be added).
-A sample, for e.g. blood-serum, is added in order to initiate a competitive reaction of the labeled antigens from the preparation, and the unlabeled antigens from the serum-sample, with the specific antibodies.
+A sample, for e.g. blood serum, is added in order to initiate a competitive reaction of the labeled antigens from the preparation, and the unlabeled antigens from the serum sample, with the specific antibodies.
 The competition for the antibodies will release a certain amount of labeled antigen.
-This amount is proportional to the ratio of labeled to unlabeled antigen.
+This amount is proportional to the ratio of labeled to an unlabeled antigen.
 A binding curve can then be generated which allows the amount of antigen in the patient’s serum to be derived.
 That means as the concentration of unlabeled antigen is increased, more of it binds to the antibody, displacing the labeled variant.
 The bound antigens are then separated from the unbound ones, and the radioactivity of the free antigens remaining in the supernatant is measured.

 Antigen-antibody complexes are precipitated either by crosslinking with a second antibody or by means of the addition of reagents that promote the precipitation of antigen-antibody complexes.
 Counting radioactivity in the precipitates allows the determination of the amount of radiolabeled antigen precipitated with the antibody.
 A standard curve is constructed by plotting the percentage of antibody-bound radiolabeled antigen against known concentrations of a standardized unlabeled antigen, and the concentrations of antigen in patient samples are extrapolated from that curve.